A simple recipe to make tasty festive rings to give as gifts or use as decorations.

 - In a generous sized pan melt the butter gently and add the marshmallows, stirring until both are smoothly combined.

 - Pull out clumps of sticky cornflakes the size of a small satsuma, squish it down into a disc on the baking parchment, then make a hole in the middle to form a wreath shape, about 6cm in diameter.
+Of course, you can make any shape which you would prefer - you could make five little snowmen to support the counting rhyme activity, for example.

 - Continue making more until all the cornflake mixture is finished.